-Here is a solution for diabetes.
-If I, a vegetarian, eat a salad, I will sell you, a large corporate fast food chain, the cheeseburger that I didn’t eat.
-I will promote healthy eating in my daily life, and you will continue selling unhealthy food.
+Here is a solution for heart disease.
+If I, a vegetarian, eat a salad, I will sell you, a large corporate fast food chain, the positive results of my blood test for cholesterol.
+You can buy the results and promote wellness.

 Carbon finance isn’t a totally new concept.
 In 1997 with its Kyoto Protocol, the UN established carbon markets as a resource to aid in decreasing carbon emissions and mitigating climate change.
 The tool places a financial value on carbon emission and a process for carbon emissions “trading.”

 This may sound a little crazy, putting a price on our wastefulness, trading our accountability to the environment across industries and ultimately, for money.
 It may seem like we’re willing to do anything other than reduce our dependence on carbon.
-Or it may seem like one part of a larger, multifaceted solution to the global climate crisis.
+Or it could be one part of a larger, multifaceted solution to the global climate crisis.